svrnm/laravel-presentation/readme.md

 ```

 ### View the slides ###
-- Open the [presentation](http://localhost:8000/presentation) in your browser for some informations about Laravel.
+- Open the [presentation](http://localhost:8000/presentation/en) in your browser for some informations about Laravel.
 - If you'd like to present these slides to other people yourself, you should change the personal informations to reflect your own story.
+- If you prefer a german version of the presentation, open http://localhost:8000/presentation/de

 ### Routes Hello World ###